 Various types of banks

-There are different types of banks, each with its own specialisations and target audiences.
-Whether you want to save, invest or bank for your business, there is always a type of bank that meets your financial needs.
+There are various types of banks, each with their own specialisms and target groups.
+Whether you want to save, invest or bank for business, there is always a type of bank that suits your financial needs.

 Commercial banks